Best Apple AirPods alternatives Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Apple AirPods alternatives you can buy in 2021.

 Read the full review: Cambridge Audio Melomania 1

-The design has been refined, slimming the headphones down, making them more petite and unobtrusive.
+These AirPod Alternatives boast a refined design and petite and unobtrusive earbuds.
 When slid in and turned, they provide a comfy fit, able to be worn for upwards of five or six hours with no discomfort.

 The Sennheisers also boast active noise cancellation and the ability to reduce background sound to just a faint murmur.
 It works well and is almost as effective as the noise-cancelling you get from the Sony WF-1000XM3s.